-In 2010, Hark used the formula to score a commercial and critical hit with Detective Dee and the Mystery of the Phantom Flame (2010), a potent blend of wuxia, mystery and comedy about a Tang Dynasty Sherlock Holmes.
-The film competed for the Golden Lion award at the Venice Film Festival and received numerous international awards, including the No. 3 spot in Time magazine’s list of top films of the year.
+In 2010, Hark used the formula to score a commercial and critical hit with Detective Dee and the Mystery of the Phantom Flame (2010), a potent blend of wuxia, mystery, and comedy about a Tang Dynasty Sherlock Holmes.
+The film competed for the Golden Lion award at the Venice Film Festival and received numerous international awards, including the #3 spot in Time magazine’s list of top films of the year.
 Encouraged by the film’s success, the director recently took another step back to the future with Young Detective Dee: Rise of the Sea Dragon, a highly anticipated prequel shot with state-of-the-art 3D cameras and edited in Final Cut Pro X.

-Before directing the original Detective Dee film, Phantom Flame, Hark spent more than a decade researching the background of Di Renjie, the historical figure on whom the Detective Dee character is based.
+Before directing the original Detective Dee movie, Phantom Flame, Hark spent more than a decade researching the background of Di Renjie, the historical figure on whom the Detective Dee character is based.
 The rich detail gathered in creating the first film ultimately sparked the idea for the second.
-“When we read stories about Di Renjie, we realised he wasn’t an amazing detective, but a judge,” says Hark.
+“When we read stories about Di Renjie, we realized he wasn’t an amazing detective, but a judge,” says Hark.
 “While making the first Di Renjie film, we talked a lot about how Di Renjie would have developed as a judge when he arrived in Luoyang.
 That’s how the story for the new film took shape.”

-Hark emphasises that in bringing historical stories to the screen, imagination always trumps research.
+Hark emphasizes that in bringing historical stories to the screen, imagination always trumps research.
 “This kind of subject is not easy to write,” he says.
 “It involves historical figures, but we’re not basing our story on historical facts.
 It’s our interpretation of history that makes it easier for an audience to appreciate and enjoy the details and events.”

 Hark takes that interpretation to another level in production and post with fast, fluid camera work and editing designed to pull audiences irresistibly through the story.
 Each frame from any Tsui Hark film reveals his close creative direction.

-Hark’s editor and long-time consultant on editing software and hardware Baiyang Yu confirms the director’s hands-on participation in editing the prequel.
+Hark’s editor and longtime consultant on editing software and hardware Baiyang Yu confirms the director’s hands-on participation in editing the prequel.
 “Tsui likes to cut his own projects while shooting on the set, so he was already very proficient with the tools,” says Yu.
 “We had a very good workflow going for several pictures using Final Cut Pro 7.
-Tsui likes to see things assembled while we shoot, and typically that involves a lot of temporary visual effects compositing, colour grading and retiming.
+Tsui likes to see things assembled while we shoot, and typically that involves a lot of temporary visual effects compositing, color grading, and retiming.
 But that meant a lot of time waiting for things to render, and Tsui doesn’t like to wait.”

-The idea of eliminating render delays drew the filmmakers to Final Cut Pro X. A long-time Final Cut Pro editor, Yu is also an Apple Certified Trainer (ACT).
+The idea of eliminating render delays drew the filmmakers to Final Cut Pro X. A longtime Final Cut Pro editor, Yu is also an Apple Certified Trainer (ACT).
 “I became the first ACT in China to certify in Final Cut Pro X,” he says.
 “Then I used it to edit some small projects and quickly became convinced of the application’s power and flexibility.”

 Because the crew was using the application SGO Mistika for visual effects and compositing, it required an edit decision list (EDL) to conform edits coming from Final Cut Pro.
 “At the time, EDL-X, an application that creates Final Cut Pro X EDLs, wasn’t available,” says Yu.
 “So we created our own PHP script to convert Final Cut Pro XML to EDL.”

 Yu presented Final Cut Pro X to Hark as a test platform during the production of the new film.
 “I told Tsui that Final Cut Pro X could give us a better workflow, so he agreed to try it out,” says Yu.
 “We converted the current edit to Final Cut Pro X using Intelligent Assistance’s 7toX and then used it on set.
 After a week, I asked Tsui if he liked the new version and wanted to continue the project with it.
-He said yes, and at that point we completely migrated the film to Final Cut Pro X.”
+He said yes, and at that point we completely migrated the movie to Final Cut Pro X.”

 “I think when it comes to software, the easier it is to use, the better,” says Hark.
 “If software requires a lot of time to learn, that makes it very difficult to use on my films.”